 - Knee injuries in climbing: As a result of muscle fatigue, joints do not respond as they should and their soft tissues become inflamed.
 The greatest bodily strain occurs in the legs so they must be strong and resilient.

-- Calf injuries in football: The calf muscles are located at the back of each leg and the main cause of injury is muscle contractures or heavy blows during play.
+- Calf injuries in soccer: The calf muscles are located at the back of each leg and the main cause of injury is muscle contractures or heavy blows during play.

-- Foot injuries in football: Fractures in the metatarsal bones will always be a risk for football players, even more so when they do not have a good technique for striking the ball.
+- Foot injuries in soccer: Fractures in the metatarsal bones will always be a risk for soccer players, even more so when they do not have a good technique for striking the ball.
 Opponent's footsteps on the foot also cause the phalanges to fracture or crack.

-- Knee injuries in football: Ruptured anterior cruciate ligament is the most feared injury for football players as it will keep them off the field for several months.
+- Knee injuries in soccer: Ruptured anterior cruciate ligament is the most feared injury for soccer players as it will keep them off the field for several months.
 Despite good physical preparation, the knees take all the strain on the pitch.

 In both the upper and lower extremities, muscle overloads, sprains, contractures and joint damage are quite frequent in rhythmic and sport gymnastics due to the strong impacts on the joints in this sport discipline.